joshuafayallen/personal-website/content/post/2022-03-11-using-r-to-streamline-midsemester-reports/index.markdown

-Cool we can use this for our basic stuff but what I tend to do is to weight exams by how well students did.
-So your highest exam score counts for more and your lowest exam has the least amount of weight.
+Cool, we can use this for our basic stuff, but I tend to weigh exams by how well students did.
+So your highest exam score counts for more, and your lowest exam has the least amount of weight.
 As with lots of things in `R` you can do this a few ways.
 There is probably a more concise way of doing this with `apply`  it is ugly but works.

 ```r